Cossatot Community College

 Application deadline is August 31st of each year.

 This program is a 12-month program that combines classroom instruction with clinical experiences.
-Eight community colleges with LPN programs have joined together to form the Arkansas Rural Nursing Education Consortium (ARNEC).
+Four community colleges with LPN programs have joined together to form the Arkansas Rural Nursing Education Consortium (ARNEC).
 ARNEC offers a new and innovative approach via a nontraditional delivery format of nursing theory by interactive video.
 The following institutions are members of the ARNEC program:

-Each program will serve from sixteen to forty-eight students at each of the eight colleges.
+Each program will serve from sixteen to forty-eight students at each of the four colleges.
 Theory (nursing lectures) will be scheduled on Tuesday and Thursday evenings from 3:30 – 8:30 PM and most clinical time will take place on weekends.
 This program was designed to meet the needs of working LPNs/LVNs.
 This program meets the requirements of the Arkansas State Board of Nursing.
 Graduates of the program receive an Associate of Applied Science degree which prepares them to take the NCLEX-RN (the Registered Nurse licensing examination).
 Due to the strenuous nature of the nursing curriculum, the admitting institution reserves the right to determine the eligibility of any student to enroll or continue in the nursing program.
 Eligibility is determined by the faculty’s evaluation of the student’s ability to perform the tasks and responsibilities of a Registered Nurse and to complete the clinical and course objectives.
 These abilities are re-evaluated during and after each course.

-For more information, or to apply online, please visit the ARNEC website at www.arnec.org.
+For more information, or to apply online, please visit the ARNEC website at www.arnec.org

 Note: The "Apply" button below links to UA Cossatot’s online admission application.
 You will also need to complete the ARNEC online application located on the ARNEC website.